sopra-fs22-group-21/roomeight-backend/README.md

 To start working with firebase download the firebase cli for your system - [firebase cli](https://firebase.google.com/docs/cli/)

-after cloning the repo execute `firebase login` and follow the browser instructions
+After cloning the repo execute `firebase login` and follow the browser instructions

-after that you are ready to perform all actions including `firebase deploy` - reference the firebase cli doc for more information
+After that you are ready to perform all actions including `firebase deploy` - reference the firebase cli doc for more information

+For local dev deployment use `firebase emulators:start`

-be careful when deploying to the cloud infinite loops can get very very costly. reviews are advised before deployment
+Be careful when deploying to the cloud infinite loops can get very very costly. reviews are advised before deployment